joelouthan/Theologicus/src/genesis/genesis09-1-7.md

 ### The Love of God knows exactly what you need

->Matthew 6:31-34 (CSB) So don’t worry, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear?’
-32 For the Gentiles eagerly seek all these things, and your heavenly Father knows that you need them.
-33 But seek first the kingdom of God and his righteousness, and all these things will be provided for you.
-34 Therefore don’t worry about tomorrow, because tomorrow will worry about itself.
+>Matthew 6:31-34 (CSB) So don’t worry, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear?’For the Gentiles eagerly seek all these things, and your heavenly Father knows that you need them.But seek first the kingdom of God and his righteousness, and all these things will be provided for you.Therefore don’t worry about tomorrow, because tomorrow will worry about itself.
 Each day has enough trouble of its own.

 You see that.
 Do you and I need food, water, and shelter?
 Yes.
 Do you and I need provision by God?
 Yes.

 But what do we really need to do in order to live?

->John 3:5-8 (CSB) Jesus answered, “Truly I tell you, unless someone is born of water and the Spirit, he cannot enter the kingdom of God.
-6 Whatever is born of the flesh is flesh, and whatever is born of the Spirit is spirit.
-7 Do not be amazed that I told you that you must be born again.
-8 The wind blows where it pleases, and you hear its sound, but you don’t know where it comes from or where it is going.
+>John 3:5-8 (CSB) Jesus answered, “Truly I tell you, unless someone is born of water and the Spirit, he cannot enter the kingdom of God.Whatever is born of the flesh is flesh, and whatever is born of the Spirit is spirit.Do not be amazed that I told you that you must be born again.The wind blows where it pleases, and you hear its sound, but you don’t know where it comes from or where it is going.
 So it is with everyone born of the Spirit.”

 You and I must be born again in order to live with God forever and ever.
 Heaven is beyond perfection.
 Our minds cannot fathom.